Disclaimer: This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you. [Learn More]

 Layer Painting the Arcane Circle

-If you’re new to model painting, specifically about dry brushing, we invite you to explore our beginner’s guide: Coming Soon!
+If you’re new to model painting, specifically about layering, we invite you to explore our beginner’s guide: How to Layer Miniatures.

-Typically, layer painting is used to bring color back up from the shading process, add color brightness and intensity to areas of the model, and to make those color transitions smooth.
-The fun part about painting scenery and terrain pieces is that we can often do those things with a simple technique and a fairly broad brush – dry brushing!
+Typically, layer painting is used to bring color back up from the shading process, add brightness, and create smooth transitions.
+The fun part about painting scenery and terrain pieces is that we can often do those things with a simple technique and a fairly broad brush—dry brushing!

-- Using a medium to large dry brush, apply a fairly heavy layer of Ushabti all over the model.
+- Step 1: Using a medium to large dry brush, apply a fairly heavy dry-brush layer of Ushabti Bone all over the model.
+This acts as a transition blend up to your brightest highlights.
+Randomizing the heaviness of your brushwork will add the illusion of natural stone texture.

 Highlight Painting the Arcane Circle

-- Using a medium dry brush, apply multiple light layers of Wraithbone (base) to the corners and edges of the stones parts of the model, the stone circle, and the three obelisks or spires.
+- Action: Using a medium dry brush, apply multiple light passes of Wraithbone to the corners and edges of the stone sections, the central circle, and the three obelisks.

-Tip: While dry brushing works great at catching corners and edges, you can use a stippling technique to add texture, weathering, or wear patterns on flat surfaces.
-Give this method a try on some of the flat stones and the center of the circle!
+- Tip: While dry brushing works great at catching raised edges, you can use a stippling (stapping) technique to add mottled texture to flat surfaces.
+Give this a try on the flat stones in the center of the circle!

 Spray Varnishing the Arcane Circle